 See a full list of required competencies.

-There will be five major assignments due, as well as some reading assignments.
+There will be five required assignments, as well as assigned reading during clinical rotations.
 Numerous continuing education options are available and the intern will be encouraged to attend AMTA national and regional conferences, as well as some continuing education offerings at the hospital.

 Internships begin in January and June, with application deadlines of June 1 (for January start) and November 1 (for June start).
 All application materials must be sent in one packet and arrive at the hospital by the deadline date.
 No late applications will be considered.
 Interviews will be scheduled after a review of applications, and will include an audition to assess musical skills.

 - A completed health form is required of each intern.
 Proof of a current 2-step tuberculin skin test and a flu vaccination (if during flu season) must be supplied upon acceptance into the program, and is the responsibility of the intern.